kstrafe/Cxy/documentation/cxyr/005 - Plain Old Data (POD) Types.md

 notation is used then the compiler may be able to lay them in memory as a single array.
 This often aids efficiency.

+How do we declare floating point variables?
+This is a problem that needs to be addressed.
+An initial idea is to simply allow one to say `32f`, but that doesn't include the size of the mantissa and the exponent.

 *Tangent*: See `Reference Types`.

 *Conclusion*: